-11 Third parties - bound by arbitration agreement
+11 Third parties - bound by arbitration agreement In which instances can third parties or non-signatories be

 In which instances can third parties or non-signatories be bound by an arbitration agreement?

 In general, arbitration agreements bind the parties to the agreement.
 The legal successors of the parties are also bound, unless the parties specifically excluded such extension in the arbitration agreement.
 This rule applies to both universal and individual succession (eg, assignment).
 There is no case law available that would suggest that under Slovakian law an arbitration clause could be extended to a party's parent company.